 10. Carry Safety Stock

 Safety stock is that small, surplus amount of inventory you keep on hand to guard against dramatic changes in demand and lead times.
-Safety stock is an important inventory management best practice that offers several benefits:

 - It guards against unexpected increases in demand.

 - It prevents stockouts.

 - It can compensate for inaccurate forecasts.

 - It can serve as a buffer for longer-than-expected lead times.